Mentioning Unmentionables

 Historian Kim Parr will review interesting aspects of 18th and 19th-century underclothing.
 This program includes a dressing demonstration covering the time periods of the Middle Ages through World War I. Kim will demonstrate in what order a lady would dress and will explain with images and artifacts how and why undergarments changed through time.

-Thursday, May 16, 2024
+This program took place on Thursday, May 16, 2024

 Holland Museum Spark!Lab